solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 ([Figure 3](https://cdn.solaranamnesis.com/Gumbel/Bayern/Fig-3.png) in the accompanying table)

-About the nearby circumstances of the fall of these meteorites, Prof. Imhof (Bavarian Electoral Palatinate.
-Weekly Paper 1804 p.
-3 and following) shares:
+About the nearby circumstances of the fall of these meteorites, Prof. Imhof (_Bavarian Electoral Palatinate Weekly Paper_.
+1804. p.
+3 and following)* shares:

 *) Gilberts Ann. of Phys.
 18. 330.